chrisr3403/Sep11-Freedom-Project/blog/entry02.md

 So what I tinkered with this code so far:

 `player.moveTo(300, 200)`
 ^ instead of the x y and I did the location where I want the sprite of my player to be at.
 This can be useful for checkpoints, like for example let's say you failed a level the location can be triggered so you move to that location instead similar to giving locations to a ghost sprite.

-A example here from the video that I did.:
+A example here from the video that I did.

 ![2024-12-16 13-11-22](https://github.com/user-attachments/assets/b6da3840-bcfd-48ed-85ca-3408a8c2bf31)

 I started to learn more on how to make a player move where I want it which is something I can takeaway from this.